 Always:

-- Double-check wallet details;
+- Double-check wallet addresses and destinations;

-- Use secure networks;
+- Use trusted networks and secure connections;

-- Avoid unknown or unverified platforms.
+- Avoid unknown, unverified, or suspicious platforms.

 Where Crypto Trading in Nigeria Is Headed

-- Growing use of stablecoins;
+- More frequent use of stablecoins;

 Final Thoughts